natisawesome/ANTH410R/2025-11-09-Nats-Weekly-Fail-Log.md

 ### Comments
 ## 	Anthropologists in the Archives A Brief Guide for the Perplexed
 ### Comments
+- This is not the first time this book has been mentioned in the readings this week.
+I might check it out.
+Albeit, I did the readings completely out of order so maybe this is the first time this has been mentioned.
+(The book is called Threatening Anthropology)
 ## Listmania A Few Thoughts on One Page From a 6,500 Cubic Feet Collection
 ### Comments
 - I had never heard of the McCarthy era before.
 I googled it and it seems like a very politically charged time.
 This is definitely something I will look more into in the future.